Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 A–III, B–I, C–IV, D–II

-A mixture contains milk and water in ratio 8:x.
-If 3 litres of water is added to 33 litres of mixture, ratio becomes 2:1.
-Find x.
+A mixture contains milk and water in the ratio 8:x.
+Adding 3 litres of water to 33 litres of the mixture makes the ratio 2:1.
+What is the value of \(x\)?

 3